Oran-123/Cheap-Chopping-Chops/README.md

 ## Expectations

 * I expect to know that my booking enquiry was submitted successfully
-* I expect that links to all of the social media open in a new tab
+* I expect that links to all the social media open in a new tab
 * I expect all content to be accurate and without grammar mistakes
 * I expect to receive a discount code for joining the waitlist
 * I expect the site to be responsive and for the quality not to be impacted by the different screen sizes
-* I expect to be able to navigate to all of the pages via the navigation bar i.e., links work correctly
+* I expect to be able to navigate to all the pages via the navigation bar i.e., links work correctly

 # Design Choices

 ## Inspiration

 1. [Sam's Barbers](https://samsbarbers.com/  "Sam's Barbers")
-* The fixed nav bar will be used to allow users to access pages at any point of the site, but the background colour will be solid and not transparent so the text is always visible
+* The fixed nav bar will be used to allow users to access pages at any point of the site, but the background colour will be solid and not transparent, so the text is always visible
 * The social media icons will be included in header

 2. [Area9](https://www.area9.ie/ "Area9")